strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

 | Collection name | Write a collection name for your content-type.                                                                                                   |

 5. Click on the **Continue** button.
-6. Add and configure chosen fields for your content-type (see [Configuring fields for content types](/user-docs/latest/content-manager/configuring-fields-content-type)).
+6. Add and configure chosen fields for your content-type (see [Configuring fields for content-types](/user-docs/latest/content-manager/configuring-fields-content-type)).
 7. Click on the **Save** button.

 ::: warning IMPORTANT
-New content types are only considered created once they have been saved.
+New content-types are only considered created once they have been saved.
 Saving is only possible if at least one field has been added and properly configured.
 If these steps have not been done, a content-type cannot be created, listed in its category in the Content-Types Builder, and cannont be used in the Content Manager.
 :::

 ## Creating a new component